 Although concentration and academic achievement do go hand in hand, it has been proven that sports also help learning functions.

-Areas such as behaviour, memory and information processing are enhanced when a child participates in sports or other kinds of physical activities according to James Goldsmith who runs an 11 plus tutors in Ilford, UK.
+Areas such as behaviour, memory and information processing are enhanced when a child participates in sports or other kinds of physical activities according to James Goldsmith who runs an 11+ tutors clinic in Ilford, UK.

 Research on the connection between enhanced learning and physical activity associated with better grades is on the rise, Chances are that increased levels of physical activity could even further enhance learning in children.